navikt/aksel/@navikt/core/tokens/README.md

-# NAV tokens
+# Aksel tokens

-Design-tokens used when implementing @navikt/ds-css.
-This package is consumed by @navikt/ds-css at buildtime, so not needed separately for regular use of css-variables.
+Design-tokens for NAVs designsystem and used when implementing @navikt/ds-css.

+Node: This package is consumed by `@navikt/ds-css`, so not needed separately for regular use of css-variables.

 Formats